ExequielRodriguezBarri/PROJECT3-SE4-backend/README.md

-# Tutorial Backend with Node
+# Resume Backend with Node

-This application allows users to create and maintain a list of tutorials that can have multiple lessons within.
-Please visit https://github.com/OC-ComputerScience/tutorial-frontend-vue2 for the Vue 2 frontend repository or https://github.com/OC-ComputerScience/tutorial-frontend-vue3 for the Vue 3 frontend repository.
+This application allows users to create and maintain a list of resumes that can have multiple lessons within.
+Please visit https://github.com/OC-ComputerScience/resume-frontend-vue2 for the Vue 2 frontend repository or https://github.com/OC-ComputerScience/resume-frontend-vue3 for the Vue 3 frontend repository.

 #### Please note:
 - You will need to create a database and be able to run it locally.